Churchill–Roosevelt Highway: Features

 Despite being one of the most important highways in the country, it is not entirely grade separated.
 Every major intersection after Curepe is signalized, leading to gridlock traffic congestion during peak times.
 The Barataria interchange connects to Morvant and Barataria via a connector road, while the Aranguez and Curepe interchanges are simple overpasses.
 The Grand Bazaar interchange is the largest and most important of the interchanges on the entire highway system, where it crosses the Uriah Butler Highway.

-The highway is a 6 lane dual carriageway from Barataria to Mausica, and then narrows to 4 lanes before terminating at Wallerfield.
-It is notable though that some sections of the highway contain additional lines and divided frontage roads.
-At the Grand Bazaar interchange, the underpass is 2 lanes westward and 3 lanes eastward with the north to west and east to south ramps respectively carrying 2 lanes each, hence there being as much as 9 lanes on the highway at this point.
+The highway is a six lane dual carriageway from Barataria to Mausica, and then narrows to four4 lanes before terminating at Wallerfield.
+However some sections of the highway contain additional lanes and divided frontage roads.
+At the Grand Bazaar interchange, the underpass is two lanes westward and three lanes eastward with the north to west and east to south ramps respectively carrying two lanes each, hence there being as many as nine lanes on the highway at this point.
 There is also a frontage road on the eastbound lane from Valpark to Grand Bazaar, which provides access to Bamboo No. 2 and 3, as well as the exits to the northbound and southbound lanes of the Uriah Butler Highway from the east.
-At this point, the highway carries as much as 10 lanes due to an additional 2 lanes on the westbound lane for merging purposes.
-At the Curepe interchange, divided frontage roads also add to the number of lanes, with as much as 10 lanes.
+At this point, the highway carries as much as ten lanes due to an additional two lanes on the westbound lane for merging purposes.
+At the Curepe interchange, divided frontage roads also add to the number of lanes, with as much as ten lanes.
 After these major interchanges, additional lanes are only joined to the highway at junctions for turning or merging.

-There are 6 pedestrian overpasses along the course of the highway between Barataria and Macoya.
+There are nine pedestrian overpasses along the course of the highway between Barataria and Arima.

+Exit list

+The following table lists the major junctions along the Churchill–Roosevelt Highway.
+The entire route is located in Trinidad.